jenofdoom/js-build-pipelines-training/README.md

 ##### Customising Bootstrap's variables

 Refer to `node_modules/bootstrap/scss/_variables.scss` to see what variables can be customised.
-Make a new file in your `src/base-styles/` folder, `_custom-boostrap.scss`, and add in your variables there.
+We can use the already set up `src/base-styles/_custom-boostrap.scss`, and add in your variables there.
 Then set up your main `.scss` file to import the variables file: it must be imported _before_ the main bootstrap file (due to the way that the _!default_ declaration works):

 ```
 @import "base-styles/custom-bootstrap";